Suzette Skovgaard-Holten: Travels

-Holten spent most of her life in Copenhagen.
+Suzette spent most of her life in Copenhagen.
 She did however travel quite widely.
 While a teenager, she visited Germany, Austria, Switzerland, Italy and Paris, and in 1886 she travelled to Egypt.
 After further stays in Paris, from 1889 to 1893 she spent her summers in Norway.
 In the 1900s, she went to London and the Netherlands.
 From 1906–1910, with her husband, she lived in San Francisco and Seattle in 1906, returning to Denmark in 1910.
 Further trips through Europe and north of Norway followed.

 Exhibitions

-As a woman, Holten never achieved the success or prosperity of her brothers.
 Examples of her work can be seen at the Skovgaard Museum in Viborg.
 Samples of her ceramic designs are exhibited in the Danish Museum of Art & Design.
 A major exhibition of her work was held at Viborg Art Museum in 2013.

-Suzette Holten died in Copenhagen on 11 February 1937 and is buried in Solbjerg Cemetery.
+Suzette died in Copenhagen on 11 February 1937 and is buried in Solbjerg Cemetery.

 Teresa Nielsen and Anne-Mette Villumsen published an exhibition catalogue entitled Susette Holten født Skovgaard – Den glemte søster ('Susette Nielsen née Skovgaard – the forgotten sister') in 2013.